citp/privacy-policy-historical/o/os/osq/osqa.net.md

 **Onward transfer of Information**

 DZone will not disclose any personally identifiable information to a third party who is not a DZone contractor or agent (“Agent”) except as outlined above.
-For third parties acting as DZone’s Agent, DZone will ascertain that the third party subscribes to the Safe Harbor principles, is subject to the EU Data Protection Directive or Swiss Federal Act on Data Protection, or has entered into an agreement with DZone that is consistent with the Safe Harbor principles.
+For third parties acting as DZone’s Agent, DZone will ascertain that the third party subscribes to the Privacy Shield principles, is subject to the EU Data Protection Directive, or has entered into an agreement with DZone that is consistent with the Privacy Shield principles.

+In the context of an onward transfer, DZone has responsibility for the processing of personal information it receives under the Privacy Shield and subsequently transfers to an Agent on its behalf.
+DZone shall remain liable under the Privacy Shield principles if its Agent processes such personal information in a manner inconsistent with such principles, unless DZone proves that it is not responsible for the event giving rise to the damage.

 **Third Parties and Links**